stuy-boe/api-vote.stuysu.org/README.md

     ```
 2. Change into the repository directory and install dependencies
     ```shell script
-   cd vote.stuysu.org && npm run setup
+   cd vote.stuysu.org && npm install
     ```

-If you want to actively develop with hot reloading, run the following command to start both the front-end and back-end side by side.
+If you want to actively develop with hot reloading, run the following command.
 Make sure you [Set your environment variables](#setting-environment-variables) first
 ```shell script
 npm run dev
 ```